-URF Notes issued from the US Masters Residential Property Fund
+URF Notes II issued from the US Masters Residential Property Fund

-All of the Issuer's real estate assets are held through the US REIT which has elected to be treated as a real estate investment trust (REIT) as defined in the Code and US Treasury Department regulations promulgated under the Code for US federal income tax purposes.
+All of the Issuer's real estate assets are held through the US REIT and its controlled entities.
+The US REIT has elected to be treated as a real estate investment trust (REIT) as defined in the Code and US Treasury Department regulations promulgated under the Code for US federal income tax purposes.